-LANE means a public right of way, 3.05 m (10 ft), wide that provides a second access to a parcel at the side or rear.
+LANE means a public right of way, equal to or less than 3.05 m (10 ft.) wide, that provides a second access to a parcel at the side or rear.

 LIVESTOCK means an animal that is traditionally used or raised on a farm.
 This definition does not include generally domesticated animals such as dogs or cats.